ageller/CHiMaDSystemDesignToolbox/README.md

 A live version is available [here](http://chimad-trainings.rcs.northwestern.edu/).

 Basic instructions:
-1. Go to the CHiMaD System Design Toolbox main page [here](http://chimad-trainings.rcs.northwestern.edu/), and login with your group name.
+1. Go to the CHiMaD System Design Toolbox main page [here](http://chimad-trainings.rcs.northwestern.edu/), and login with your group name using the button in the upper right corner of the screen.
 2. Go to [this page](http://chimad-trainings.rcs.northwestern.edu/editPara) to create/edit your paragraph.
 	* You can use the dropdown menu to select an existing paragraph as a starting point.
 	* Click the "edit" button and change the text in the text box to your paragraph, using the encoding described on the page.